SaneSky109/DeepRL/README.md

 Contributions, suggestions, and discussions on extending and improving the project are welcome.

-## Getting Started

-### Running the Agent with a Pretrained Model
-To demonstrate the capabilities of our trained DQN agent without going through the entire training process, you can run the agent using a pretrained model.
-This section guides you through the steps to load a pretrained model and watch the agent play the game.

-#### Prerequisites
-Before proceeding, ensure you have a pretrained model file (.h5 format) available.
-This file contains the weights of the neural network that the agent uses to make decisions.
-If you have followed the training steps outlined in this project, you should have this file saved in the designated directory folder called 'Model_Files'.

-#### Steps to Run the Agent

 ## Acknowledgments
 This project is inspired by the classic Atari Asteroids game and the wealth of research in the field of reinforcement learning.
 I am grateful to the open-source community for providing the tools and libraries that made this project possible.